OswinLosper/oswin-losper-blog/content/pages/blog/challenges-of-automation-testing.md

 #### Challenges of end-to-end testing

-As saying the goes \*‘in the perfect world’, \*I think it would be save to say that we all want that, but we do live in the real world.
+As saying the goes *'in the perfect world'*, I think it would be save to say that we all want that, but we do live in the real world.
 With that everything that sounds good also does have its flaws, and its not different for automation testing either, as much as we want it to solve all our testing problems, it doesn’t come without it own sets of challenges.
 Its important that, when you do start your automation journey that you understand the challenges and have plans in place to fix them.

 I have worked with companies that told me, ’\*they want to automate everything’ \*without thinking of the challenges that lays ahead and if these challenges are not planned for, your automation dream wil soon turn into a nightmare.